Wenn du die folgenden Tipps für deine Schüler verändern / anpassen möchtest, kannst du dir das Handout (doc) herunterladen.

 Analysis: The next step is to read ALL the questions at least TWICE.
 Then you examine which paragraph(s) or passage(s) each question refers to.
 Analyse ALL the questions first before you start answering any of them.
 Normally you can assume (davon ausgehen) that questions are asked in chronological order, i.e. the first question refers to the first (or the first two) paragraph(s), the second question to the following paragraph(s) etc. That is why it would be rather unusual if the third question refers to the first two paragraphs, whereas the first question refers to the third and fourth paragraph.
 Look out especially for keywords in the first sentence of a paragraph (= topic sentence).

 Overlapping: Questions normally do not overlap (sich überschneiden).
-Look and think again carefully when you have come to the conclusion that you are supposed to write the same in two different answers.
+Look and think again carefully when you are about to write the same in two different answers.
 It may happen that two questions refer to the same passage(s) but almost always they drive at (abzielen auf) different aspects.

 Notes: Note your results either on extra note-paper or use e.g. a wavy line in the margin together with the corresponding number of the question.
-Take care to leave enough space on your note-paper so that you can easily add something later on.
+Leave enough space on your note-paper so that you can easily add something later on.

 Quoting vs. paraphrasing: Keep in mind that you are supposed to “use your own words as far as is appropriate” (angemessen), and NOT “as far as possible”.
 That means that you may, and sometimes even should quote key words and/or passages.
 Moreover you should quote when your paraphrase would be much longer and/or complicated than the original passage.
 Try to find German synonyms or paraphrases and see whether you can translate them into English.
 Do not forget that your monolingual dictionary often offers perfect synonyms and/or paraphrases.